-The Department's Agency Strategic Plan for 2021-2025 states the Department's policy is to achieve the proportional HUB expenditure targets established by the Texas Comptroller of Public Accounts.
-During fiscal year 2020 and fiscal year 2021, the Department has exceeded its HUB targets in the various categories.
+The Department's Agency Strategic Plan for 2023-2027 states the Department's policy is to achieve the proportional HUB expenditure targets established by the Texas Comptroller of Public Accounts.
+During fiscal year 2022 and fiscal year 2023, the Department has exceeded its HUB targets in the various categories.

-The total amount of expenditures with HUBs for fiscal year 2021 was \$126,814 and the total amount of non-HUB expenditures was \$45,211.
-In fiscal year 2020, the total amount of expenditures for HUBs was \$71,129 and the total amount of non-HUB expenditures was \$52,320.
+The total amount of expenditures with HUBs for fiscal year 2023 was \$110,008 and the total amount of non-HUB expenditures was \$83,118.
+In fiscal year 2022, the total amount of expenditures for HUBs was \$84,556 and the total amount of non-HUB expenditures was \$63,947.

-Attached is a copy of the Department's HUB Consolidated Agency Report for fiscal year 2020 and fiscal year 2021.
-Both reports show that the Department exceeded its HUB goals.
+Attached is a copy of the Department's HUB Consolidated Agency Report for fiscal year 2022 and fiscal year 2023.
+Both reports show that the Department exceeded its HUB goals for total HUB expenditures.

-The Department only purchases from two procurement categories: other services and commodity purchasing.
-During fiscal year 2020, the Department's HUB purchases for other services were 45.60 percent, which was over the stated goal of 26.0 percent and the Department's HUB commodity purchases were 75.52 percent, which was over the stated goal of 21.1 percent.
-During fiscal year 2021, the Department's HUB purchases for other services were 68.90 percent, over the stated goal of 26.0 percent and the Department's HUB commodity purchases were 84.68 percent, over the stated goal of 21.1 percent.
+The Department only purchased from three procurement categories: special trade, other services and commodity purchasing.
+During fiscal year 2022, the Department's HUB purchases for special trade were 17.93 percent, which was below the stated goal of 32.90 percent, other services were 60.44 percent which was over the stated goal of 26.0 percent and the Department's HUB commodity purchases were 48.12 percent which was over the stated goal of 21.1 percent.
+During fiscal year 2023, the Department's HUB purchases for special trade were 46.94 percent which exceed the stated goal of 32.90 percent, other services were 52.47 percent which was over the stated goal of 26.0 percent and the Department's HUB commodity purchases were 77.17 percent which was over the stated goal of 26.0 percent and the Department's HUB commodity purchases were 77.17 percent which was over the stated goal of 26.0 percent and the Department's HUB commodity purchases were 77.17 percent which was over the stated goal of 26.0 percent.